Policies

 Impact preview

-- Tools — how many tools match your patterns, with a scrollable list
+- Tools — how many tools match the rule, with a per-MCP breakdown

 - Agents — how many agents are affected

-- Overlap — warnings when existing rules already cover the same tools, with the rule name and its effect
+- Overlap — warnings when existing rules already cover the same tools

 Rule order